jwulf/zeebe-client-node-js/guide/content/connection/camunda-cloud.md

 The Zeebe Node client version 0.22 and above provides a convenience that handles the TLS and some of the OAuth configuration for Camunda Cloud.

 To use with Camunda Cloud, set these values in code.
-Note that `cacheDir` is optional, and should be used when the directory `~` is not writable in your runtime environment.
+Note that `cacheDir` is optional, and should be used when the directory `~` is not writable in your runtime environment, to set a custom token cache directory.

 <!-- prettier-ignore -->
 {{< tabs >}}